-This post-graduate program will be presented in a unique online blended format tailored to the needs of busy academic professionals.
+This post-graduate program will be presented in a unique online format tailored to the needs of busy academic professionals.
 Coursework will be offered primarily online, with face-to-face residencies in Washington, D.C.
 Students will work with assigned faculty coaches to assess their leadership style to identify strengths and personal learning goals.
 Students will identify and outline an Action Learning Project to be used as the mandatory Capstone Experience.

 Initial funding for the Certificate has been provided by a grant from the National Science Foundation, and offers full scholarships to eligible participants.
 The purpose of this program is to increase the pool of women, especially women of color, in the STEM disciplines who are well prepared in the science of academic leadership for leadership roles in STEM and other institutional roles at HBCUs.